Building Healthy Communities | East Harlem

 WHAT WE’VE ACHIEVED TO DATE

-Launched a Fresh Food Box program and distributed 1,227 boxes to community residents; and
+Launched a Fresh Food Box program and distributed 2,269 food boxes (approximately 25,729 pounds of food) to community residents; and

 Launched a healthy restaurant program, highlighting healthy offerings and low-calorie options.